Detecting Parity-Violating Gravitational Wave Backgrounds with Pulsar Polarization Arrays: Redshift and polarization rotation of electromagnetic waves by plane GWs

 In this section, we derive the redshift and the polarization rotation of electromagnetic waves induced by plane GWs.
 We first present the setup of the problem.
 We model the GW as a perturbation, $h_{ij}$, in Minkowski spacetime,

 and adopt the transverse-traceless (TT) gauge, $h^i_{~i} = \partial_i h^i_{~j} = 0$.
-Throughout this work, we restrict our analysis to linear order in $h_{ij}$.\footnote{We will focus only on linear perturbations throughout the paper; therefore, the summation convention between upper and lower spatial indices will not be specified.}
+Throughout this work, we restrict our analysis to linear order in $h_{ij}$.\footnote{We will focus only on linear perturbations throughout the paper; therefore, the summation convention between upper and lower spatial indices will not be specified.} We summarize the quantities to be derived in Table~\ref{tab:notation}.

 We consider the regime where the wavelength of the electromagnetic waves is much shorter than that of the GW, as is relevant for pulsar observations.
 In this limit, geometric optics applies to the electromagnetic waves: the photon wave vector $k^\mu$ obeys a null geodesic equation, and the polarization vector $\epsilon^\mu$ is perpendicular to the wave vector and is parallel transported along the light ray (see Appendix \ref{app:geometric-optics}),